Clinton-Davis/focus_fitness/README.md

 - [Montserrat](https://fonts.google.com/specimen/Montserrat?query=montserrat) - Primary Font
 - [Audiowide](https://fonts.google.com/specimen/Audiowide) - Secondary Font

-The primary font <a href="https://fonts.google.com/specimen/Montserrat">Montserrat</a> is used the body of all pages.
+The primary font [Montserrat]("https://fonts.google.com/specimen/Montserrat")</> is used the body of all pages.
 I chose it because of its readability and accessibility.
 It complements the secondary font.
-The Secondary is <a href="https://fonts.google.com/specimen/Audiowide">Audiowide</a> is used in the logo and transposes well to the  Heading and buttons, the technology styled, typeface gives it a young and edgie feel and yet cleanly readable.
+The Secondary is [Audiowide](https://fonts.google.com/specimen/Audiowide") is used in the logo and transposes well to the  Heading and buttons, the technology styled, typeface gives it a young and edgie feel and yet cleanly readable.

----

 #### Colour Scheme